SimplGy/simplgy.github.io/blog/_posts/2015-06-21-making-a-stopwatch-app-in-ios.md

 You may find you love it if you want a perfectly simple timer for situations like this:

-* Medidate for 10 minutes (quick to set, has a peaceful bird sound as the alert tone)
+* Meditate for 10 minutes (quick to set, has a peaceful bird sound as the alert tone)
 * Take a quick 30 minute nap (quick to set, just slide it to 30 and drift off)
 * Play video games for no more than an hour (Throw the hour timer up to the top, leave it by the tv so you can see how much time you have left)
 * Pomodoro technique (Easy to set and re-set, lets you focus on working)